 Bangkok and Central Thailand

 Bangkok's three seasons all share one thing in common: heat.
-In fact, the coldest temperature ever recorded in Bangkok was 50 degrees, and that was back in 1951.
-Cool season temperatures are generally in the 70s and 80s, so it’s no surprise that it’s such a popular time to visit.
+The coldest temperature ever recorded in Bangkok was 50 degrees, and that was back in 1951.
+Cool season temperatures are generally in the 70s and 80s, so it’s no surprise that it’s such a favorite time to visit.

 Tourist season is the highest in November through March for cities like Bangkok.
 Since the weather cools dramatically during December through February, it is suggested to travel during these cooler months.